tmielke/fuse-demos/Camel/Camel-WMQ-AMQ-XA-TX-JBossFuse6.0/README.md

    of these files as listed in this features.xml.

 - Start your WebSphere MQSeries broker and ensure the broker details match the configuration supplied in camel-context.xml of this demo.

+- Start JBoss Fuse 6.0.
+  If you use ServiceMix 4,4,1-fuse-03-06 or older check that the data/txlog folder is created.
+If not, then there is something wrong with the Ariex TX manager config.
+Resolve this error first before continuing.
+See pre-requisites above.

+## Running

-- Start JBoss Fuse 6.1
+- Start JBoss Fuse 6.0

 - From the Karaf shell enter:
   ```